CCIG-Champalimaud/adell-mri/README.md

 ### Modules and networks

-I have placed most of the scripts and implementations under `lib/modules/segmentation.py`, `lib/modules/classification.py`, `lib/modules/object_detection.py` and `lib/modules/self_supervised.py`. `lib/modules/layers.py` contain building blocks for 3D and 2D neural networks.
+I have placed most of the scripts and implementations under `lib/modules/segmentation`, `lib/modules/classification`, `lib/modules/object_detection` and `lib/modules/self_supervised`. `lib/modules/layers` contains building blocks for 3D and 2D neural networks.

 #### Adaptations to PyTorch Lightning

 I use PyTorch Lightning to train my models as it offers a very comprehensive set of tools for optimisation.
-I.e. in `lib/modules/segmentation_pl.py` I have implemented some classes which inherit from the networks implemented in `lib/modules/segmentation.py` so that they can be trained using PyTorch Lightning.
-The same has been done for the self-supervised learning models (in `lib/modules/self_supervised_pl.py`).
+I.e. in `lib/modules/segmentation/pl.py` I have implemented some classes which inherit from the networks implemented in `lib/modules/segmentation` so that they can be trained using PyTorch Lightning.
+The same has been done for the self-supervised learning models (in `lib/modules/self_supervised/pl.py`).

 ### Segmentation loss functions